JurgenR/aioslsk/docs/source/SOULSEEK.rst

 Obtaining children
 ------------------

-The :ref:`AcceptChildren` command tells the server whether we want to have any children, this is probably used in combination with the :ref:`ToggleParentSearch` command which enables searching for parents.
+The :ref:`AcceptChildren` command tells the server whether we want to have any children, this is used in combination with the :ref:`ToggleParentSearch` command which enables searching for parents.
 Enabling it will cause us to be listed in :ref:`PotentialParents` commands sent to other peers.
 It is not mandatory to have a parent and to obtain children if we ourselves are the branch root (branch level is 0).

 The process is very similar to the one to obtain a parent except that this time we are in the role of the other peer; we need to advertise the branch level and branch root using the :ref:`DistributedBranchLevel` and :ref:`DistributedBranchRoot` commands as soon as another peer establishes.